 The basic principle behind lawn striping is simple.
 All plants have two sides to their leaves or blades.
 One side has a matte finish, and the other side is glossy.
 You can see this on any leaf you pick up on the ground, and the same applies to each blade of grass.

 Both sides of the blade are more or less the same color, but the waxy side reflects more light than the matte side.
 When you bend the blades one way or another, stripes appear.
-This happens by accident, even if you’re just running a walking mower back and forth.
+A lawn striping kit bends the grass blades in different directions, which causes the light to reflect differently off the blades.
+This creates the appearance of alternating dark and light stripes.

 Striping is more effective on flexible grasses, which retain more water and tend to grow in colder climates.
 Similarly, the blades need to be long enough to bend.
 For most breeds, this will mean a minimum height of two inches.
 Lower than that, and the blades won’t have enough flex to show off your striping to full effect.